polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 roots.

 Accessing trie data is costly.
 Each read operation takes O(log N) time, where N is the number of elements stored in the trie.
-To mitigate this, we use a key is the number of elements stored in the trie.
 To mitigate this, we use a key-value cache.